panzerdp/dmitripavlutin.com/posts/007-this/index.md

 `setTimeout()` calls the arrow function with the same context (`myPoint` object) as the `log()` method.
 As seen, the arrow function "inherits" the context from the function where it is defined.

-A regular function in this example would create its own context (`window` or `undefined` in strict mode).
+A regular function in this example creates its own context (`window` or `undefined` in strict mode).
 So to make the same code work correctly with a function expression it's necessary to manually bind the context: `setTimeout(function() {...}.bind(this))`.
 This is verbose, and using an arrow function is a cleaner and shorter solution.

 If the arrow function is defined in the topmost scope (outside any function), the context is always the global object (`window` in a browser):